top of page

 Pneumococcal disease (noo-muh-KOK-uhl) causes thousands of infections every year in the United States.
 It’s more common in children, but it’s most likely to cause serious complications in adults.
 The good news is that pneumococcal vaccines can help prevent the disease.

-There are 3 types of pneumococcal vaccines (PCV13, PCV15, and PCV20).
-The different vaccines are recommended for different people based on their age and medical status.
+There are three types of pneumococcal vaccines (PCV13, PCV15, and PCV20).
+Different vaccines are recommended for people based on their age and medical status.

 PCV15 or PCV20